 - Make use of teacher-oriented action verbs.
 Always remember that the type of words that you used affect the overall tenor and mood of your resume.
 As a teacher, you can make use of appropriate action verbs such as encourage, teach, tutor, assess, educate, collaborate, instruct, and many more.

 - Showcase your technology-oriented skills.
 According to research, employers are more inclined in hiring teachers that are skilled or competent with technology.
-You can emphasized skills such as your proficiency with Microsoft Office tools, research skills, and the like.
+You can emphasize skills such as your proficiency with Microsoft Office tools, research skills, and the like.

 These are some effective ways for you to make your resume more effective and interesting.
 For more specific Teacher Resume Examples, we also have Tutor Resumes which you can review and check out.